andycroll/andycroll.com/_posts/2021/2021-03-08-turn-off-the-bits-of-rails-you-dont-use.md

 This is a fairly typical approach for projects that I spin up.

-Often apps do not need to receive email (Action Mailbox) or real time WebSockets (Action Cable).
+Often apps do not need to receive email (Action Mailbox) or real-time WebSockets (Action Cable).

 There are also other solutions for file uploading (Active Storage) and rich text (Action Text).